floydhub/floydhub.github.io/_posts/2018-08-01-ten-techniques-from-fast-ai.md

 ---
-layout: "post"
-title: "Ten Techniques Learned From fast.ai"
+author: Samuel Lynn-Evans
-date: "2018-08-01 16:49:19 +0000"
+date: 2018-08-01 16:49:19 +0000
-slug: "ten-techniques-from-fast-ai"
-author: "Samuel Lynn-Evans"
-excerpt: "Right now, Jeremy Howard – the co-founder of fast.ai – currently holds the 105th highest score for the plant seedling classification contest on Kaggle, but he's dropping fast.
+excerpt: Right now, Jeremy Howard – the co-founder of fast.ai – currently holds the 105th highest score for the plant seedling classification contest on Kaggle, but he's dropping fast.
 Why?
 His own students are beating him.
-And their names can now be found across the tops of leaderboards all over Kaggle."
+And their names can now be found across the tops of leaderboards all over Kaggle.
-feature_image: "__GHOST_URL__/content/images/2018/07/fast.jpeg"
+feature_image: /assets/images/hero/ten-techniques-from-fast-ai-hero.jpeg
+layout: post
+slug: ten-techniques-from-fast-ai
-tags: "[]"
+tags: '[]'
+title: Ten Techniques Learned From fast.ai
 ---

 Right now, Jeremy Howard – the co-founder of [fast.ai](http://www.fast.ai/) – currently holds the 105th highest score for the[ plant seedling classification contest](https://www.kaggle.com/c/plant-seedlings-classification) on Kaggle, but he's dropping fast.
 Why?
 His own students are beating him.
 And their names can now be found across the tops of leaderboards all over Kaggle.